-Your Oklahoma Board of Regents for the A&M Colleges TDA Plan is designed to provide you with income throughout your retirement.
+Your 457(b) Deferred Compensation Plan is designed to provide you with income throughout your retirement.
 Leaving money in your account may allow the funds to grow on a tax-deferred basis.

-The Oklahoma Board of Regents for the A&M Colleges TDA Plan allows you to receive a cash withdrawal.
+The 457(b) Deferred Compensation Plan allows you to receive a cash withdrawal.
 This may be restricted by the terms of your TIAA-CREF contracts.
 Taxes and penalties may apply.

 Contact TIAA-CREF for additional information.